 Laughter can take the edge off of a stressful day.
 Think about something funny, or go see a comedian.

 Sometimes we need to ask for help to manage our stress.
-Connecting with a doctor or psychologist and undergoing ‘talking therapies’ can help you work through your fears and anxieties, which can reduce your overall stress levels and help boost your chances to conceive.
+Especially when stress decreases your chances 0f conceiving, connecting with a doctor or psychologist and undergoing ‘talking therapies’ can help you work through your fears and anxieties, which can reduce your overall stress levels and help boost your chances to conceive.
 Friends and family that may have undergone similar difficulties may be helpful to speak with as well.

 Keep the Romance Alive While Trying to Conceive

 When couples have been trying to get pregnant for a few months, something shifts in their relationship and immediately lovemaking becomes baby-making.
 A Clearblue Fertility Consumer Insights Survey revealed that men are more likely than women to raise that keeping the romance going was a concern when trying to conceive.

 Change your sex life only as much as you need to.